marobinette/react-ssr-lambda/README.md

 ## Folder structure

 - /cdk - code to deploy the solution
-- /simple-ssr - React application created with the create-react-app tool.
+- /simple-ssr - React application created with the react, react-dom, babel, and webpack

 ## Deployment